piyk/websocket/README.md

-# Example of Websocket in python
+### Example of Websocket in python
+pip install websockets